KYVENetwork/trustless-api/.github/README.md

 As you can see, we make use of only three methods to interact with the database.
 When inserting the data items it is important to submit them all with only one transactions, otherwise it might be possible that we fail to save some data items of a bundle resulting in incomplete data.

 When inserting a data item, the adapter is responsible for the following:
-- first upload/save the trustless data item to a location (this will be done via a File Adapter, see next chapter)
+- first upload/save the trustless data item to a location (this will be done via a FileAdapter, see next chapter)
 - write all necessary information about the data item and its location into the database
 - and finally insert every index that exists for that specific data item (in case of EthBlobs this would be the `block_height` and `slot_number`)

 ### File Adapter

 The Trustless API can save the turstless data items to various locations, therefore we need to account for different file types.
-The File Adapter is responsible for that.
+The FileAdapter is responsible for that.

-Currently there are only two File Adapter:
+Currently there are only two FileAdapter:
 - local file
 - s3 file

-A file adapter is only responsible for saving a trustless data item.
+A FileAdapter is only responsible for saving a trustless data item.
 The corresponding interface looks like the following:

 ```go
 type SaveDataItem interface {